aaassasdf/Capstone_Project/README.md

+#Objective

+Transformer is widely used in recent years.
+It is good at solving seq2seq problem sets and is mainly applied in the NLP field.
+The idea of this project is to treat the order of products being put in the basket as a "Sentence".

+By extracting the relationship of the product (word) orders in the basket (sentence).
+We should be able to predict or provide relevant product recommendations according to all user's buying habits.

+This means if product a,b,c,d,e is being put in the basket with a certain order(e.g. b,d,a,e,c| c,b,d,a,e | e,a,c,b,d ...), we should be able to make a good guess on what product will be put in the basket according to the products already existing in the basket.

+For example, we can tell d would be put in the basket if b is being collected.

 # Data Preprocessing

 After analyzing the data, we discover that most of the users are not going to buy more than 20 products in a single transaction.
 Therefore, our basket size can be reduced to 20 based.